zup-next/redux-action-cache/README.md

 ## Array "invalidations"

-The objects passed to the array "invalidations" may have the following properties:
+If "invalidations" is an array instead of a function, its elements may have the following
+properties:

 | Property      | Type                   | Required | Description                                                                                                                                                                                  |
 |---------------|------------------------|----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|